kwcckw/unet_magnetic_tiles_defects/README.md

 # Magnetic tiles blow hole defects segmentation using Unet

-In this example, segmentation was done on identifying the area of blow hole in the magnetic tiles using deep learning approach.
+In this example, segmentation was done to identify the area of blow hole in the magnetic tiles using deep learning approach.

 The dataset is available from: